Lizzie Borden Took an Ax

 Veteran character actor Gregg Henry was given the unenviable role of playing prosecutor Hosea Knowlton, who is portrayed in this film as the antagonist.
 Lizzie Borden gives him every reason to suspect she’s the killer, yet Knowlton’s insistence on prosecuting her comes off as a witch-hunt, as few believe her capable of a brutal double murder.
 He is a forceful presence on screen, but his edge is dulled by the knowledge he’ll ultimately lose the case.
 Filmmakers tried to cast the verdict as a surprise, but it’s hard to do that when your source material is a real trial.

 There are many ways to make a compelling film about the Borden murders–the drama practically writes itself.
 Lizzie Borden Took an Ax chose not to focus on alternative theories, public interest in the case (it was the first trial followed nationally in the American press), or social issues, but to glamorize Lizzie herself.
 Christina Ricci fans love this movie, and it’s a capable and entertaining introduction to the case, just don’t reference it in a history paper.

-Posted on October 30, 2017, in Film and Television, History, Movies, Reviews and tagged Ax Murder, Fall River, Hatchet Lady, Lizzie Borden Took an Ax, Massachusetts, True Crime.
+Posted on October 30, 2017, in Film and Television, History, Movie, Reviews and tagged Ax Murder, Fall River, Hatchet Lady, Lizzie Borden Took an Ax, Massachusetts, True Crime.
 Bookmark the permalink.
 1 Comment.